dentarg/auth0-blog/_posts/2017-09-20-firebase-phone-authentication.markdown

 ## Wrapping Up

 Well done!
 You have learned how to authenticate users using phone numbers with Firebase.
-You should know that phone numbers that end users provide for authentication will be sent and stored by Google to improve their spam and abuse prevention across Google services, including but not limited to Firebase.
+You should know that phone numbers that end-users provide for authentication will be sent and stored by Google to improve their spam and abuse prevention across Google services, including but not limited to Firebase.

-As developers, you should ensure they have appropriate end-user consent prior to using the Firebase Authentication phone number sign-in service.
+As developers, you should ensure that users have appropriate end-user consent prior to using the Firebase Authentication phone number sign-in service.

 One more thing.
 To prevent abuse, Firebase enforces a limit on the number of SMS messages that can be sent to a single phone number within a period of time.
 If you exceed this limit, phone number verification requests might be throttled.
 If you encounter this issue during development, use a different phone number for testing, or try the request again later.

-Please, let me know if you have any questions or observations in the comment section. 😊
+Please let me know if you have any questions or observations in the comment section. 😊